 Students will continue to develop their literacy skills by exploring a range of imaginative, informative and persuasive texts.
 They will engage in activities to increase their knowledge of text structure, context, grammar, punctuation, word usage and phonics.
 Teachers will assist students to build their literal, interpretive and inferential comprehension skills and their vocabulary knowledge.

-The Term Three focus is informative writing and the themes of people and places.
-The English concepts of genre, authority, and intertextuality will be addressed.
+The Term Three focus is on persuasive writing.
+The English concepts of Sustainability, Point of View and Social Understanding, will be addressed.
 The Term 3 Focus Texts are: